nickdrummond/star-wars-ontology/docs/modularisation.md

 ### base
 Should include all Properties and Classes
-Should avoid referencing instance data
+Avoids referencing instance data - no named individuals

 Which means we cannot make statements like the following